KxSystems/docs/docs/architecture/index.md

 Parses data from the data feed to a format that can be ingested by kdb+.

+Multiple feed handlers can be used to gather data from a number of different sources and feed it to the kdb+ system for storage and analysis.

 KX’s [Fusion interfaces](../interfaces/index.md#fusion-interfaces) connect kdb+ to a range of other technologies, such as [R](../interfaces/r.md), Apache Kafka, Java, Python and [C](../interfaces/c-client-for-q.md).